Sora (Kingdom Hearts): In Kingdom Hearts series

-In Kingdom Hearts III, Sora goes on a journey to regain his strength, particularly the "power of waking" (眠りし心を解放する力, Nemurishi Kokoro wo Kaihō-suru Chikara) required to restore the hearts of Ventus, Aqua, and Terra while also looking for a chance to restore Roxas.
-Sora engages prepares with Master Xehanort and the thirteen seekers from the new Organization XIII.
-Although Sora's missions end in failures, upon finding Vanitas' body, Sora manages to properly use his strength and restore Ventus.
-Sora and the other Keyblade wielders go to Graveyard of their predecessors to fight Xehanort but are nearly killed by the amount of Heartless.
-After being restored by Namine, Sora uses his Power of Waking to give his friends another chance with Kairi's help.
-After their return to the graveyard, Sora manages to restore Terra and defeat the Organization with the group.
-However, the original Xehanort kills Kairi, causing him to track him to his hometown where Xehanort accepts defeat after as he goes to the afterlife, giving Sora his χ-blade.
-Sora uses his power of waking to restore Kairi despite learning the risks of its overuse, which causes him to fade from existence.
+In Kingdom Hearts III, Sora goes on a journey to regain his strength, particularly the "power of waking" (眠りし心を解放する力, Nemurishi Kokoro wo Kaihō-suru Chikara) required to restore the hearts of Ventus, Aqua, and Terra, while also looking for an opportunity to restore Roxas.
+During his adventure, Sora fights Xehanort and the thirteen seekers from the new Organization XIII.
+Although Sora's missions end in failures, upon finding Vanitas' body, he manages to properly use the power of waking and restore Ventus.
+Sora and the other Keyblade wielders go to the Keyblade Graveyard to fight Xehanort, but are nearly killed by Heartless.
+After being restored by Naminé, Sora, with Kairi's help, uses the power of waking to give his friends another chance.
+After their return to the Graveyard, Sora manages to restore Terra and defeat the Organization with the group.
+However, Xehanort kills Kairi, causing Sora to confront him in his hometown of Scala ad Caelum.
+There, he defeats Xehanort, who accepts defeat and departs to the afterlife with Eraqus, giving Sora his χ-blade.
+Sora uses the power of waking to restore Kairi despite learning the risks of its overuse, causing him to fade from existence.

-In the aftermath, as depicted in the Kingdom Hearts III Re Mind DLC, Sora finds himself in the Final World, where he is accosted by a young man, Yozora, who claims he was sent to save him.
-The two end up in a different world, Quadratum, where they engage in a fierce battle in which Sora emerges victorious; if defeated, Sora transforms into a crystal statue.
-In the rhythm action game Kingdom Hearts: Melody of Memory, Kairi recalls Sora's adventures in a dream world she creates within her own heart to search for clues for his whereabouts.
+In the aftermath, as depicted in the Kingdom Hearts III Re Mind DLC, Sora ends up in the Final World, where Yozora attacks him, claiming that he was sent to save him.
+The two end up in a different world, Quadratum, where they fight and Sora emerges victorious; if defeated, he transforms into a crystal statue.
+In Kingdom Hearts: Melody of Memory, Kairi recalls Sora's adventures in a dream world within her heart to search for clues for his whereabouts.
 Towards the end of her dream, Kairi confronts an illusion of Xehanort, who nearly overpowers her until Sora remotely takes control of her body and defeats him.

-A 2D cartoonish avatar version of Sora wearing his original outfit in Kingdom Hearts is also present in the online community-based social gaming networking service, Kingdom Hearts Mobile.
+A 2D avatar version of Sora wearing his original outfit in Kingdom Hearts appears in the online community-based social gaming networking service, Kingdom Hearts Mobile.

-Sora appears in the Kingdom Hearts 4 trailer fighting a giant Heartless in the world of Quadratum.
+In the Kingdom Hearts IV trailer, Sora is seen living in an apartment in Quadratum.
+He is greeted by Strelitzia, who has also come to reside in Quadratum and was believed to have been killed by the Darkness-possessed Ventus in Kingdom Hearts χ.